Platform ReviewUpdated 2026-04-30

 Scope

-Company history (founded 2013, leadership team), platform scale and transaction volumes, investment structures (single-company funds, multi-company funds, direct acquisitions), minimum investment requirements and enhanced access program, comprehensive fee structure and cost analysis, accreditation requirements and verification process, investment process from signup through exit, SPV/fund mechanics and legal structure, hold periods and exit mechanisms (IPO, acquisition, secondary sales), company ROFR approval process, historical performance data and outcome distributions, regulatory framework (SEC Reg D, FINRA broker-dealer, SIPC coverage), information disclosure limitations, tax treatment (K-1 forms, capital gains, QSBS considerations), risk analysis (illiquidity, binary outcomes, valuation, information asymmetry), and investor suitability framework across different profiles.
+Company history, platform scale and transaction volumes, investment structures, minimum investment requirements and enhanced access program, fee structure, accreditation requirements and verification process, investment process from signup through exit, SPV and fund mechanics, K-1 timing by vehicle type, extension risk, hold periods and post-IPO lockup mechanics, exit routes including Express Deal constraints, regulatory framework, information disclosure limitations, risk analysis, and investor suitability across different profiles.

 Key Findings

-- •PLATFORM-CONFIRMED: Investment process details as described in platform materials (operational specifics may vary by market conditions and individual deals); company ROFR approval processes and transaction timelines vary by specific offering—review deal-specific terms.
+• *PLATFORM-CONFIRMED: Investment process details as described in platform materials; company ROFR approval processes and transaction timelines vary by offering.
+Investors should not assume platform-level timing guidance overrides deal-specific documents.

-- •THIRD-PARTY REPORTED: SPV structure means investors receive LLC membership interests and annual K-1 tax forms rather than direct stock ownership (per YieldTalk and TradingBrokers reviews).
+• *THIRD-PARTY REPORTED: SPV structures generally mean investors receive LLC membership interests and K-1 tax reporting rather than direct stock ownership, though actual issuance timing depends on vehicle type (per YieldTalk, TradingBrokers, and dossier-supported review synthesis).

 Primary Source Pages